itsdfish/ACTRSimulators.jl/README.md

 # Production Rules

-A production rule consists of two sets of higher order functions: one set for the conditions and another set for the actions.
+A production rule consists of higher order functions: one for the conditions and another for the actions.
 The PVT model uses three production rules: `wait` for the stimulus to appear, `attend` to the stimulus once it appears, `respond` to the stimulus after attending to it.

 ## Conditions